hugoeditor/hugocms/readme.md

 5. Create a password with htpasswd and configure *Nginx* or *Apache2* to protect the directory.

-6. Copy the license files sent by mail into the directory.

-7. Create the *Hugo* configuration file (*config.json*).
+6. Create the *Hugo* configuration file (*config.json*).

-8. Create the the website with *Hugo*.
+7. Create the the website with *Hugo*.

-9. Call up the editor via your own domain with '/edit' appended.
+8. Call up the editor via your own domain with '/edit' appended.

 [Read more](https://hugoeditor.com/en/install-use/)